OR

 What are the entry requirements?

-2 GCSE grades at D/3 or above.
+2 GCSE grades at D/3, one of which must be English language.
 Progression from a Level 1 course or above.
 You will need to have a suitable reference and undertake a successful interview.

 What else do I need to know?